NREL/lore/pysam/README.md

 	git clean -fd
 	```
 29. Commit the changes to the RELEASE.md and the two version.py files and push to the lore repo
+30. **Note**: If there are issues with PySAM, check out previous correlated versions of [PySAM](https://github.com/NREL/pysam/tags) and [SAM](https://github.com/NREL/SAM/tags) from their respective repos for this custom PySAM build.
+Reference the repo tags to verify version correlation.